Content Map Terms

 What's your BMI?

-A healthy weight is one that is right for your body type and height and is based on your body mass index (BMI) and the size of your waist (waist circumference).
 If you are age 18 or older, use the Interactive Tool: Is Your BMI Increasing Your Health Risks? to check your BMI when you know your height, weight, and waist circumference.

 - If your BMI is less than 18.5, you are in the underweight category.
 Talk to your doctor to find out if your weight is a symptom of a medical problem.
 A registered dietitian can help you learn about healthy eating.